4lessandrodev/neode-nestjs/README.md

 > Your schema to inject on module

-Important when you import `Neode` use like example bellow.
-Or you will have a problem with types
+Important when you import `Neode` if throw types error you should use import like example bellow.

 ```ts
 import * as Neode from 'neode';